jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 Questions
 - Should we define a default DNP map?
 Maybe just use what we have for the 32-pin template?
-- REVIEW FRONT PANEL
-	- Maybe use spare PB's for ALT2/3?

 Test Plan:
 - Do a compare with the 32-pin template and test any changed functionality